Enhancing deep neural networks with morphological information: Neural networks with morphological features

 \section{Neural networks with morphological features}

-In this section, we describe the architectures of neural networks used in our experiments.
+This section describes the architectures of neural networks used in our experiments.
 Their common property is that we enhance standard word embeddings based inputs with embeddings of morphological features.
 We work with recent successful neural network architectures, LSTMs and transformers, i.e. BERT models.
-A detailed description of architectures is available in the following subsections, separately for each of the three evaluation tasks.
-For each task and architecture, we describe the baseline architecture and the enhanced one.
+A detailed description of architectures is available in the following subsections, separately for each evaluation task.
+We describe the baseline architecture and the enhanced one for each task and architecture.